yusufozgur/Modelling-Erythrocyte-Central-Metabolism/main.typ

 == Steady state analysis

-#[
 A steady state achievement can be deduced by inspecting the time course analysis, but it is better to run a steady state analysis and report the results.
 Steady state reaction fluxes can be found at @steady_state_reaction_fluxes and steady state species concentrations can be found at @steady_state_species_table.

+#[
   #set text(size: .8em)
-  #set par(justify: false)

   #figure(
     steady_state_reaction_fluxes,
     caption: figure.caption(position: top)[
       Steady state reaction fluxes
     ],
   ) <steady_state_reaction_fluxes>
-]

-#[
-  #set text(size: .8em)
-  #set par(justify: false)
   #figure(
     steady_state_species_table,
     caption: figure.caption(position: top)[